robinsalehjan/pop-choice/README.md

 # [PopChoice](https://pop-choice.pages.dev)

-This repository is a movie recommendation system demonstrating the integration between CloudFlare Workers, CloudFlare AI Gateway, CloudFlare Pages, PostgreSQL with PGVector extension, and OpenAI API for semantic search capabilities.
+This repository is a movie recommendation system demonstrating the integration between CloudFlare Workers, CloudFlare AI Gateway, CloudFlare Pages, Supabase/PostgreSQL with PGVector extension, and OpenAI API for semantic search capabilities.

 ## Architecture

 The application consists of three main components:
 - A frontend web application built with vanilla JavaScript
 - An OpenAI embedding worker for generating vector embeddings
-- A Supabase worker for vector similarity search
+- A Supabase/PostgreSQL worker for performing vector similarity search

 ### Key Features
 - Vector embeddings generation using OpenAI's text-embedding-ada-002 model
-- Vector similarity search using Supabase's pgvector extension
+- Vector similarity search using PostgreSQL with PGVector extension
 - Scheduled ingestion of movie data using CloudFlare Workers
 - CORS-enabled API endpoints for cross-origin requests